stephensong/AssemblyScript/README.md

 `reinterpretf(value: int): float`               | f32.reinterpret/i32
 `reinterpretd(value: long): double`             | f64.reinterpret/i64

-Type coercion requires an explicit cast where precision is lost respectively is implicit where precision is maintained.
+Type coercion requires an explicit cast where precision or signage is lost respectively is implicit where it is maintained.
 For example, to cast a `double` to an `int`:

 ```ts
 function example(value: double): int {